OSCILLATIONS AND WAVES - 2024/5

 Thus, the summative assessment for this module consists of:

 • Laboratory diary entries (on selected experiments).
 These diary entries will not be marked anonymous, in order to allow follow up with students in the subsequent lab sessions, as well as cross checking diary entries with attendance.
-The average mark of the Laboratory entries needs to be above 40 % in order to pass the module.
+Due to Institute of Physics accreditation requirements, the average mark of the laboratory component needs to be above 40% in order to pass the module.

 • Bi-weekly hand-in questions from Small Group Tutorial Sessions.

 • A written examination of 2-hour duration with a section of short compulsory questions, and a section of longer questions with a choice of 2 out of 3.

 Formative assessment and feedback

 Students receive formative verbal feedback during laboratory session from Academics and Demonstrators.

 They also have the opportunity to receive feedback on their ability to apply the topics covered during the Oscillations and Waves lectures through:

 - Exercise sheets and model solutions made available through the Virtual Learning Environment following class tutorials